edbritton/edbritton.github.io/index.md

 title: Ed’s website
 ---

 G’day I'm Ed.
 I make stuff.
-Jokes, vlogs, websites, as well as things you can actually touch like bread and beer and Japanese food.
+Stories, videos, jokes, and websites.
+As well as things you can actually touch like bread, beer, and Japanese food.
 I guess I make things either in jest or to ingest.

-If and when people are allowed to sit in confined, dark, beer-soaked spaces I sometimes appear there to make them chuckle.
+When breathing onto a shared microphone isn’t risky again, I do standup too.

 Should that sound like a thing you'd be into then follow me on Twitter you crazy thing.